liam-i/FlyHUD/README.md

   </details>

+## Why the name FlyHUD?

+The name FlyHUD combines `Fly` and `HUD` and stands out for its simplicity and expressiveness. `Fly` implies fast, efficient and flexible meaning, which is consistent with the real-time and immediacy of `HUD`.
+Overall, FlyHUD expresses the ability of `HUD` to present information and data quickly and efficiently.

 ## Credits and thanks

 * Thanks a lot to [Jonathan George](https://github.com/jdg) for building [MBProgressHUD](https://github.com/jdg/MBProgressHUD) - all ideas in here and many implementation details were provided by his library.